 After weeks of speculation, President Trump has finally issued his Executive Order to roll back the Clean Power Plan, the core component of President Obama’s strategy to reduce greenhouse emissions from utility-scale power plants.
-While the ultimate fate of this rule (or its replacement) won’t be determined for months or even years, we should say right off the bat that it likely won’t have any significant impact on the home solar industry one way or another: homeowner adoption of solar is all about economics, not regulations, and there’s a truly massive amount of solar potential in states where that economic case is already strong today.
+While the ultimate fate of this rule (or its replacement) won’t be determined for months or even years, we should say right off the bat that it likely won’t have any significant impact on the home solar industry one way or another: homeowner adoption of solar is all about economics, not regulations, and there’s a truly massive amount of solar potential in states where the economic case for renewable electricity is already strong today.

 That said, the announcement was striking in its contrast to the constant drumbeat of support for clean energy coming from both Republican and Democrat policymakers at the state and local level in recent weeks.
 That the support exists isn’t surprising — as we’ve said before, clean energy is “universally popular” because of the economic benefits and local, working-class jobs it has created in communities across red and blue states alike over the past few years.